Katniss218/HumanSpaceProgram/technical_docs_and_writing/___namespace_documentation.md

     The game should still compile and run if you remove everything inside `HSP.Vanilla.xyz`, and replace it by modded variants.

 3. If a component is not directly related to the core functionality of the namespace, but is an implementation of it, it should probably be moved to `HSP.Vanilla.Components`.

+4. if something builds directly on top of something else, you can include it like so:
+    `HSP.Vessels` --> `HSP.Vessels.Construction`